oneal2000/oneal2000.github.io/index.md

 Welcome to my homepage!
 I am Weihang Su (苏炜航), a third-year PhD student at the Department of Computer Science and Technology, Tsinghua University, under the supervision of Prof. Yiqun Liu.

-My research focuses on leveraging AI technology to better meet user's information needs, specifically in the following areas:
+My research focuses on leveraging AI technology (LLMs) to better meet users' information needs, specifically in the following areas:

-- Retrieval Augmented Generation (RAG)
+- Retrieval Augmented Generation
-- Complex IR Tasks
+- Knowledge Injection and Editing for LLMs
+- Hallucination Detection and Mitigation for LLMs
 - AI for Legal Applications

 I am currently exploring an interesting direction: **Parametric Retrieval-Augmented Generation (Parametric RAG, [Paper](https://arxiv.org/abs/2501.15915) [Code](https://github.com/oneal2000/PRAG/tree/main) )**.
 We propose a new RAG paradigm that directly injects external knowledge into the parameters of large language models (LLMs) rather than relying on traditional in-context knowledge injection that appends retrieved documents to the LLM's input.
 By parameterizing documents and integrating them into the model during the inference stage, Parametric RAG improves the overall performance of the RAG system and online efficiency while maintaining flexibility.
-Feel free to check out the preprint version of our paper: [Parametric Retrieval-Augmented Generation](https://arxiv.org/abs/2501.15915).

 I am also passionate about mentoring undergraduate students in research.
 I've collaborated with undergraduate students like Changyue Wang, Yichen Tang, Anzhe Xie, Baoqing Yue, and Junxi Yan, co-authoring high-quality papers at top-tier conferences and journals such as ACL, SIGIR, EMNLP, TOIS, SIGIR-AP, etc.